 The Canon EOS R6 and the R5 share the same footprint and the ProMediaGear PLCR56 L-Bracket Plate does a great job for photographers.

 This L-Bracket fits the camera body perfectly while providing extra features such as an SS2 or QD strap socket.
 The vertical part of the bracket slides out for easy access to the camera ports.

 ProMediaGear creates flash brackets and other plates that connect directly to this L-Bracket.
-Besides a separate flash bracket, this L-bracket has its cold shoe that supports external flashguns.
+Besides a separate flash bracket, this L-bracket has a cold shoe that supports external flashguns.